Spring Break Camp

 What is VDM’s cancellation and refund policy for camp?

-A minimum of 6 campers is required for Spring Break Camp to run.
+A minimum of 6 campers is required for camp to run.
 If camp is canceled by the Museum due to insufficient enrollment or other extenuating circumstances, the registration fee will be refunded to all registrants.

-Individual cancellations must be made at least 2 weeks before the start of camp to be eligible for a refund.
+Individual cancellations must be made at least 2 weeks before camp to be eligible for a refund.
 If an individual cancellation causes the camp roster to fall below the required minimum, the refund will be contingent upon the vacancy being filled.
-If an individual cancellation is made within two weeks of the camp or a camper exhibits any of these symptoms and cannot attend camp, a deposit of $50 will be forfeited.
+If an individual cancellation is made within two weeks of the camp, the registration fee will be forfeited.
 No refunds will be issued after a camp begins.

 Drop-Off & Pick-Up